littermap/littermap-aws-backend/README.md

 - `./manage www-update <branch-or-commit>`
 - `./manage www-publish`

-## Interacting manually with the service
+## Manual interaction with the service

 In the following instructions, replace `$BASE` with the API URL that looks something like: